mikeizbicki/cmc-csci040/project_04_docchat/README.md

 1. (8pts) Your `docchat.py` should take as input from the command line a file path or url and allow the user to chat.
     In the infinite loop, you will need to:
     1. appropriately use the `system`, `user`, and `assistant` portions of the `message` parameter
-    1. construct a good prompt that uses the `find_relavent_chunks` function to include important portions of the input document
+    1. construct a good prompt that uses the `find_relevant_chunks` function to include important portions of the input document

     The responses from your chatbot must be reasonable and answer the questions you ask.
     You may need to experiment with different prompting styles to get good results.